codemonkeychris/xs/README.md

 ## Building

-1. Install Windows 10 Insider Preview (10134 required temporarily)
+1. Install Latest Windows 10 Insider Preview (10134 required temporarily)
 2. Install Visual Studio 2015 RC - https://www.visualstudio.com/products/visual-studio-2015-downloads-vs
 3. Install JSX (react-tools) and TypeScript - required to `F5` in VS, as there is a custom build step that invokes JSX and TSC